fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 Explaining the score inconsistency for submissions that all appeared on the front-page is a bit more complicated.
 Let's understand the current ranking algorithm first.

 The new-page is showing the latest submissions, ordered by submission time.
-To calculate the front-page, the algorithm takes the newest 1500 submissions which have at least two upvotes, applies the ranking formula and sorts by the formula value.
+To calculate the front-page, the algorithm takes the newest 1500 submissions which have at least two upvotes, applies the ranking formula and sorts by the resulting value.
 Here is the [formula](https://medium.com/hacking-and-gonzo/how-hacker-news-ranking-algorithm-works-1d9b0cf2c08d):

 ```
 rankingScore = pow(upvotes, 0.8) / pow(ageHours + 2, 1.8)